aquasecurity/starboard/README.md

 The official [Documentation] provides detailed installation, configuration, troubleshooting, and quick start guides.

-Learn how to install the Starboard command [From the Binary Releases] and follow the [Getting Started][getting-started-cli] guide to generate your first vulnerability and configuration audit reports!
+Learn how to install the Starboard command [From the Binary Releases] and follow the [Getting Started][getting-started-cli] guide to generate your first vulnerability and configuration audit reports.

 You can install the Starboard Operator with [Static YAML Manifests] and follow the [Getting Started][getting-started-operator] guide to see how vulnerability and configuration audit reports are generated automatically.